Barbapulpe/xmpp-ap-bridge/README.md

 - **Preferences**: untick all email notifications.
 - **Automated deletion of messages**: tick and select the desired period (e.g. 1 month, consistent with your backend configuration, see below), you should not configure exceptions.

-Finally, you need to create an application to retrieve a secret token.
+Now, you need to create an application to retrieve a secret token.
 Do the following:
 - Go to the **Development** menu on your profile page.
 - Click on the **New application** button.
 - Fill in an application name, e.g. "XMPP Bridge".